redpesk-core/afb-app-manager/docs/afm-daemons.md

 The field "mode" is a string equal to either "local" or "remote".

+[Currently the mode is not available in the systemd version]

 **output**: The *runid* of the application launched. *runid* is an integer.

 ---